-- (i) maintain active insurance; - (ii) adhere to CPS requirements for a background check (if applicable); - (iii) maintain purchase order business activity within a 12-month calendar period
+- (i) maintain active insurance; - (ii) adhere to CPS requirements for a background check (if applicable); - (iii) maintain purchase order business activity within a 12-month calendar period; and - (iv) comply with the Code of Ethics

-2.2 iSupplier and Vendor Payment
+2.2 CPS Supplier Portal and Vendor Payment

-Vendors may access their firm information on iSupplier at: https://supplier.cps.edu/. iSupplier provides the vendor ability to access the following:
+Vendors may access their organization's information on the CPS Supplier Portal at: https://supplier.efs.cps.edu/.
+The Supplier Portal allows the vendor to access the following:

-- (i) PO information
+- (i) purchase order information

 - (ii) status of invoice

 - (iii) payment information

+- (iv) address and contact information

 All payment information is managed by CPS Finance-Accounts Payable.
-Vendors may contact CPS Finance-Accounts Payable at (773) 553- 2760 or via email at: accountspayable@cps.edu
+Vendors may contact CPS Finance-Accounts Payable at (773) 553-2760 or via email at accountspayable@cps.edu.